-• Certain remedies may require a period of operation and maintenance, after the remedy is implemented, before the remedial action objectives and cleanup criteria are achieved.
+- Certain remedies may require a period of operation and maintenance, after the remedy is implemented, before the remedial action objectives and cleanup criteria are achieved. - Under FUSRAP, the Corps of Engineers must conduct necessary operations and maintenance and/or site monitoring for the first two years following remedy completion.
+After that time, the Corps of Engineers turns the site over to DOE's Office of Legacy Management for long-term stewardship.